snoronha/angular-exchange/README.md

 4. Plug in your Binance credentials in server.ts (approx. lines 49-50)

-5. Compile server.ts (tsc server.ts).
+5. Compile server.ts (`tsc server.ts`).
 This should create server.js

 5. Start the server: node server.js

-6. Start the angular app: `ng start`
+6. Start the angular app: `npm start`

 ### Application Usage

-1. Open your web browser to connect to port 4201 of the machine running angular.
+1. Open your web browser to http://localhost:4201.

 2. Data should stream in and display.